 General Partner-Our general partner is Dorchester Minerals Management LP, referred to in these Notes as "our general partner."
 Our general partner owns all of the partnership interests in Dorchester Minerals Operating LP, the operating partnership.
 See Note 3 -Related Party Transactions.
-The general partner is allocated 1% and 4% of our Net Profits Interests revenues and Royalty Properties revenues, respectively.
+The general partner is allocated 4% and 1% of our Royalty Properties' revenues and NPI revenues, respectively.
 Our executive officers all own an interest in our general partner and receive no compensation for services as officers of our Partnership.

 Cash and Cash Equivalents-Our principal banking is with major financial institutions.
 Cash balances in these accounts may, at times, exceed federally insured limits.
 We have not experienced any losses in such cash accounts and do not believe we are exposed to any significant risk on cash and cash equivalents.
 Short term investments with a maturity of three months or less are considered to be cash equivalents and are carried at cost, which approximates fair value.
-Other income includes interest earned on short term investments of \$14,000, \$329,000, and \$578,000 in 2009, 2008, and 2007, respectively.
+Other income includes interest earned on short term investments of \$1,000, \$14,000, and \$329,000 in 2010, 2009, and 2008, respectively.

-DORCHESTER MINERALS, L.P.
-(A Delaware Limited Partnership) NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) December 31, 2009, 2008 and 2007
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) December 31, 2010, 2009 and 2008